Iraqi insurgency (2003–2011): Scope and size of the insurgency

-Although estimates of the total number of Iraqi guerrillas varies by group and fluctuates under changing political climate, the latest assessments put the present number at between 3,000 and 7,000 fighters along with numerous supporters and facilitators throughout the Sunni Arab community.
-At various points U.S. forces provided estimates on the number of fighters in specific regions.
+Although estimates of the total number of Iraqi guerrillas varied by group and fluctuated under changing political climate, some assessments put the present number at between 3,000 and 7,000 fighters, along with numerous supporters and facilitators throughout the Sunni Arab community.
+At various points, U.S. forces provided estimates on the number of fighters in specific regions.
 A few are provided here (although these numbers almost certainly have fluctuated):